Why Existential Buddhism

 why existential buddhism

-Existential Buddhism brings together the concepts of existential philosophy and the principles of Buddhism into one comprehensive understanding.
-Buddhism clarifies Existentialism and provides for a practical application of its insights.
-Existentialism explains why Buddhism works and makes it more accessible to the modern mind.
+Existential Buddhism brings together the concepts of existential philosophy with the principles of Buddhism.
+Existentialism explains why Buddhism works.
+Buddhism provides for a practical application of Existential insights.

-Existential Buddhism does not add or take away anything from traditional Buddhism.
-It makes Buddhism easier to understand and makes Enlightenment easier to achieve.
+Existential Buddhism does not add or take away from the principles of traditional Buddhism.
+It does make Buddhism easier to understand and Enlightenment easier to achieve.
 It offers a modern understanding of traditional Buddhism.

 Existential philosophy, or Existentialism, is most recognized as a cultural movement in Europe during the 1940s and 1950s.
-It focused on the individual experience of existence.
-It is most characterized by anguish in the face of the absurdity of the human existence.
-Jean Paul Sartre (b.1905, d.1980) attributed this condition to the Nothingness of consciousness, which he expressed as “existence precedes essence.”
+It is characterized by the experience of anguish in the face of the absurdity of human existence.
+Jean Paul Sartre (b.1905, d.1980) attributed this to the Nothingness of consciousness, which he succinctly expressed as “existence precedes essence.”

-Emmanuel Kant (b.1724, d.1804) was the first to realize that there is the empirical self, which we recognize as our person.
-But there is also an awareness which unites all perceptions but does not perceive itself.
+Emmanuel Kant (b.1724, d.1804) was the first to understand that there is an empirical self that we recognize as our person.
+But he also determined the existence of a more fundamental awareness that unites all perceptions, including the empirical self.
 He writes in his Critique of Pure Reason:

 No knowledge can take place in us, no connection or unity of one item of knowledge with another, without that unity of consciousness which precedes all data of intuitions. . .
 This pure, original and unchangeable consciousness I shall call transcendental apperception.
 (B144-A108)

-This pure awareness, this apperception, is an absolute subjectivity.
-It is also the foundation and the culmination of Buddhism.
+This pure consciousness, this apperception, Sartre describes as an absolute subjectivity.
+It is also the basis, and culmination, of Buddhism.

 Form is not-self.
 Were form self, then this form would not lead to affliction…